Wednesday 9 December 2020. Trying something else...

 On Saturday Pim (previously Hayabusa, now 2012 Aprilia RSV4 Factory) and I left for Italy where we would meet 5 other friends to do some Dolomites riding.

-Because we left pretty late we didn't make it in one day, but stayed the night at an hotel in Pforzheim, Germany.
+Because we left pretty late we didn't make it in one day, but stayed the night at a nice hotel in Pforzheim, Germany.

 We didn't do the trip on our bikes, but had rented a trailer for them and used my car to tow it.
 The 2-liter turbo Volvo had not much trouble towing the pretty heavy trailer.
 On Sunday we met the rest of the gang (2x BMW S1000RR, Yamaha R1M, 2x KTM 890 Duke) at the nice Sporthotel Kalcherhof.